defold/defold.github.io/README.md

 # defold.github.io

 New www.defold.com leveraging GitHub Pages and Jekyll+Liquid to generate a static site.

+## Usage
 This project pulls in additional content from a couple of repositories using the `update.py` script:

 ```
 python update.py [--download] docs codepad refdoc examples assets
 ```

-## Options
+### Options
 The script accepts the following options:

 * `--download` - Download the required files for each command.
 If the option is omitted the files are expected to already exist on disk ready for processing.

-## Commands
+### Commands
 The script accepts the following commands:

 * `docs` - Import manuals, tutorials and FAQ from github.com/defold/doc